1F4A9/quiz-master/README.md

 # Quiz Master ( A11y )
-Quiz application using the Open Trivia DB, a database of trivia question with an accompanying API that can be used to generate random quiz questions.
+Quiz application using the Open Trivia DB, a database of trivia question with an accompanying API that can be used to generate random quiz questions.<br/>
 This application is fully accessible and can be used with a screen reader.<br/>

 ## Running